Cesar Hernandez sitting Tuesday for Nationals - NewsBreak

 numberfire.com

-Boston Red Sox catcher Connor Wong is in the starting lineup for Friday's game against the Texas Rangers.
-Wong will catch for right-hander Nick Pivetta on Friday and bat ninth versus left-hander Dallas Keuchel and the Rangers.
-Kevin Plawecki returns to the bench. numberFire's models project Wong for 6.0 FanDuel...
+Houston Astros catcher Martin Maldonado is in the starting lineup for Friday's game against the Los Angeles Angels.
+Maldonado will catch for right-hander Lance McCullers Jr. on Friday and bat ninth versus right-hander Michael Lorenzen and the Angels.
+Christian Vazquez returns to the bench. numberFire's models project Maldonado for 9.7...

 numberfire.com